Trietptm-on-Coding-Algorithms/o365/README.md

 # o365auditor.py

-This is a work in progress.
+This is a WORK IN PROGRESS.
 DO NOT assume the results produced by this script are complete.
 In some cases I already know they are not.

+It's also easier to ingest these logs into ELK.
+This was more for playing around.

-Takes in exported (csv) Office 365 audit logs and parses them into a much more readable format.
+Takes in exported (csv) Office 365 audit logs and parses the JSON into a more readable format.

     python o365auditor.py -f AuditLogs.csv -o myauditlogs